cvvergara/pgrouting/doc/bellman_ford/pgr_edwardMoore.rst

    :end-before: -- q3

 .. index::
-    single: edwardMoore ; One to Many - Experimental on v3.0
+    single: edwardMoore - Experimental ; One to Many - Experimental on v3.0

 One to Many
 ...............................................................................